Kevin Ambler

 Kevin Ambler (born March 10, 1961) is an American attorney, based in Tampa, Florida.
-He is currently the senior partner at The Ambler Law Group, which focuses on Personal Injury, Medical Malpractice, Business Law, Construction Litigation, Business Arbitration & Mediation and Government Affairs.
+He is currently the senior partner at The Ambler Law Group.

 Ambler previously served as a Republican member of the Florida House of Representatives from 2002 to 2010, representing the 47th House District, located in the northwest portion of Hillsborough county.
-The 47th House District is composed of the communities of Carrollwood, Cheval, Citrus Park, Forrest Hills, Keystone, Lutz, Northdale and Odessa.
-During his tenure in the Florida House, Ambler served as Chairman of multiple committees, including the Joint Legislative Sunset Advisory Committee, Health Care Appropriations Committee and Public Safety & Domestic Security Policy Committee.
-Ambler was also selected by his colleagues to serve as the Chairman of the Hillsborough County Legislative Delegation.
+During his tenure in the Florida House, Ambler served as chairman of multiple committees, including the Joint Legislative Sunset Advisory Committee, Health Care Appropriations Committee and Public Safety & Domestic Security Policy Committee.
+Ambler was also Chairman of the Hillsborough County Legislative Delegation.

 Personal life

-Kevin Ambler was born in Los Angeles, California and raised in Palm Springs, California by his mother, a police officer.
-Ambler and his family moved to Florida in 1986, when he was transferred from an Air Force base in Southern California to MacDill Air Force Base.
+Kevin Ambler was born in Los Angeles, California and raised in Palm Springs, California.
+Ambler and his family moved to Florida in 1986 after his transfer to MacDill Air Force Base.